mvolkmann/blog/src/neovim.md

 The default key mappings provided by AstroNvim are described
 {% aTargetBlank "https://astronvim.com/Basic%20Usage/mappings", "here" %}.
-Most of these are defined in `~/.config/nvim/lua/astronvim/mappings.lua`
+Most of these are defined in `~/.config/nvim/lua/astronvim/mappings.lua`.

-While a primary reason for using Vim is to keep your hands on the keyboard for maximum efficiency, many actions can also be accomplished using a mouse or trackpad.
-For example, ctrl-clicking a symbol jumps to its definition.

-AstroNvim defines `jj` and `jk` to exit insert mode just as the `esc` key does.
+AstroNvim defines `jj` and `jk` to exit insert mode as alternatives to pressing the `esc` key.

 AstroNvim uses the {% aTargetBlank "https://github.com/folke/which-key.nvim",
 "which-key" %} plugin to display applicable key mappings at the bottom of the screen when you pause during entry.
 This includes default and custom key mappings.
 For example, press the leader key (`space` by default) and pause.
-All the key mappings that begin with the leader key will be displayed.
+All key mappings that begin with the leader key will be displayed.
-The ones in blue require pressing additional keys that are displayed when you press their key.
+The ones in blue (submenus) require pressing additional keys that are displayed when you press their key.
 These include "Buffers", "Find", "Git", and more.
 For example, type `<leader>f` to see all the "Find" key mappings.

+While a primary reason for using Vim is to keep your hands on the keyboard for maximum efficiency, many actions can also be accomplished using a mouse or trackpad.
+For example, positioning the cursor and switching between buffer tabs can be accomplished by clicking.

-### Font
+### Fonts

-Several parts of AstroNvim attempt to display icons.
+Several areas of the AstroNvim UI attempt to display icons.
 This requires using a
 {% aTargetBlank "https://www.nerdfonts.com/", "Nerd font" %}.
 One that I recommend is "Caskaydia Cove Nerd Font" which is very similar to